openhab/website/blog/2018-12-17-openhab-2-4-release.md

 ##### GPS Tracker / OwnTracks

 One of my favorite additions is the [GPSTracker binding](https://www.openhab.org/addons/bindings/gpstracker), which nicely integrates [OwnTracks](https://owntracks.org/booklet/) with openHAB.
-In the past, you had to run an exposed MQTT broker to which OwnTracks published its data, which wasn't easy to do for users and also meant a security risk if not done properly.
-The new integration now supports the HTTPS mode of OwnTracks and can be used in conjunction with [myopenHAB.org](https://www.myopenhab.org/) to securely pass the data to the local openHAB instance.
+In the past, you had to run an exposed MQTT broker to which OwnTracks published its data, which wasn't easy to do for users and which also meant a security risk, if not done properly.
+The new integration now supports the private HTTPS mode of OwnTracks and can be used in conjunction with [myopenHAB.org](https://www.myopenhab.org/) to securely pass the data to the local openHAB instance.
 It has never been so easy to use geofences for your automation logic!

 <p align="center"><img src="/uploads/2018-12_owntracks.jpg"/></p>